smallstep/terraform-provider-smallstep/docs/data-sources/managed_configuration.md

 page_title: "smallstep_managed_configuration Data Source - terraform-provider-smallstep"
 subcategory: ""
 description: |-
   The agent and managed endpoints used in one host.
+This object is experimental and subject to change.
 ---

 # smallstep_managed_configuration (Data Source)

 The agent and managed endpoints used in one host.
+This object is experimental and subject to change.

 ## Example Usage